 Spice, K2 and Other Synthetic Cannabinoid Street Drugs

 While some synthetic cannabinoids are rigorously tested medicine, there are also synthetic cannabinoids that haven’t passed any tests for human safety and may pose a serious health risk.
 These are designer street drugs, usually sold as ‘incense’ and marked as ‘not for human consumption’ to avoid legal repercussions.
-Still, these are clearly intended for use as recreational drugs due to its marketing which gives it the appearance of cannabis flower.
+Still, these are clearly intended for use as recreational drugs.
 These mixes are usually some type of inactive herbal mixture that has been sprayed with synthetic cannabinoids so that when smoked, it will produce psychoactive effects.

 Despite their widespread use and accessibility, these drugs have caused a wave of illness and some deaths, so it’s important to know that these drugs may be extremely dangerous and can be unpredictable.
 You might try one version of ‘Spice’ or ‘K2’ and be fine, but then have serious problems with the next batch, since there is no uniformity in what synthetic cannabinoids are being added to the mix.
 In fact, these chemicals aren’t always even synthetic cannabinoids, they may also include synthetic opioids or hallucinogens.
 There have even been cases of rat poison being found in these blends.